wp-plugins/add-headers/readme.txt

 = I get a PHP warning: 'Cannot modify header information - headers already sent' =

 This warning is not due to a programming error in the Add-Headers code.
 It happens because output buffering gets closed by another plugin or other custom code before Add-Headers sents the HTTP headers to the client.
-The path to the Add-Headers PHP script may appear in the warning message, but the real problem is caused by 3rd party code.
+The path to the Add-Headers PHP script may appear in the warning message, but the real cause of the problem is 3rd party code.

 It is impossible to guess what part of your 3rd party code causes this error.
 It depends on other plugins you use or other custom code.
 Thorough investigation is required.